otsaloma/catapult/README.md

 ### Keybinding to Activate Catapult

-Catapult cannot do a global toggle keybinding for you, instead you need to do it yourself in your desktop/distro settings.
-Catapult is a single-instance app, so simply executing `catapult` will show the existing instance and that is the command you can bind to your key of choice.
+Catapult cannot do a global activation keybinding for you, instead you need to do it yourself in your desktop/distro settings.
+Catapult is a single-instance app, so executing `catapult` will start a new instance if not yet running or else activate the existing instance.
+So, that is the command you can bind to your key of choice.

 * [GNOME](https://help.gnome.org/users/gnome-help/stable/keyboard-shortcuts-set.html.en)